Accuracy of Guide's data and positions

 Delta_T reflects the difference between a smoothly increasing time scale, TD (Dynamical Time), and a time scale based on the erratic rotation of the earth, UT (Universal Time).
 It has an effect on any computation involving a topocentric observer, but is of particular importance in eclipse and occultation calculations.

-For the years 1620 to 1998, Guide relies on actual measured values of Delta_T, which can be assumed to be accurate.
+For the years 1620 to the present, Guide relies on actual measured values of Delta_T, which can be assumed to be accurate.
 For years outside this range, expressions due to Morrison and Stephenson are used.
 For years in the future, their expression gives a discontinuity with current data, so the constant term had to be adjusted.
 The result is:

 DeltaT( Year) = 69.3 + 123.5 * dt + 32.5 * dt * dt